 Fort HealthCare Volunteer Services office: (920) 568-5276.

-The Love Lights tree lighting ceremony will take place on Tuesday, December 7th at 6:30 p.m. on the Sherman Avenue lawn in front of Fort Memorial Hospital in Fort Atkinson.
-Attendees will be allowed to come in person, but we do ask that you wear a mask.
-Additionally, you can watch it via Facebook LIVE from any location!
+The Love Lights tree lighting ceremony will take place on Tuesday, December 6th at 6:30 p.m. on the Sherman Avenue lawn in front of Fort Memorial Hospital in Fort Atkinson.
+Attendees will be allowed to come in person.
+Light refreshments will be provided.

 The Partners have sponsored a Scholarship program every year since 1953.
 Each year in the 1950s through the 1970s, two or three $500 scholarships were awarded to students going into the nursing field.
 Today, Partners gives $10,000 in scholarship awards to students who are pursuing or advancing their career in most any health care field.